July 12, 2023

 Generally, patients see a 5-10% reduction in their weight when taking anti-obesity medications.
 Some medications may produce 15-20% weight loss in one year.

 A BMI over 30 generally qualifies you for anti-obesity medications.
 If you have a BMI over 27 and an additional condition related to obesity – such as high cholesterol, diabetes, sleep apnea or others – you may also qualify for treatment.

 However, one common challenge is getting insurance coverage for these medications.
 Certain insurances do not have any weight-loss benefits.
 Some will cover treatment for metabolic syndrome, diabetes or prediabetes.
 It’s essential to work with your doctor, nurse and pharmacist to get prior authorizations for this treatment.

-Side effects may include irregular heart rate, insomnia, dry mouth, constipation, diarrhea and elevated blood pressure.
+The most common side effect of these medications is nausea and vomiting.
+Other side effects may include irregular heart rate, insomnia, dry mouth, constipation, diarrhea and elevated blood pressure.
 Some medications may increase the risk of pancreatitis and stomach pain.

 “The medications are so good, and patients are losing weight so fast, I do a lot of counseling because you do lose a lot of lean muscle mass,” said Dr. Finkle.
 “Patients have to eat a lot of protein (80 grams) and drink a lot of water (60 ounces).
 Also focus on strength training to counteract lean muscle loss.”

 Some patients will need to take this medication for the rest of their lives.
 In other cases, you may be able to transfer to an alternative treatment.
 Finally, some may be able to go off medications but continue to monitor their weight for changes.
 There isn’t a hard and fast rule.